🚀 Executive Protection Hygiene Guide — Read it Here

 So, this is our prediction: Disinformation will not stay a media problem.
 It will become a core cyber function.

-Why CISOs Must Own the Public Attack Surface
+Why CISOs Must Own the Public/External Attack Surface

 Your company already monitors internal systems.
 The gap is everything outside the network.